patrickdowling/Penrose/README.md

 - Ported everything to c++.
 - Moved to a sample-rate-based architecture instead of loop-based.
-The sample rate is 8 kHz, and the theoretical maximum is 10 kHz (limited by the ADC).
+The sample rate is 8 kHz, and the theoretical maximum is 12 kHz (limited by the ADC).
+- Changed the quantizer behavior to find the nearest enabled note, instead of the nearest higher.
 - Optimized drivers.
 - Fixed a lot of bugs, some that caused crashing and some that only caused misbehavior.